Comparison – DARKEST Transition Motorcycle Sunglasses: Eclipse vs Eclipse XT

 So now that you the know the difference between photochromic and Transitions lenses, which lens performs the best?

 If you are spending less than $100 on a pair of photochromic motorcycle sunglasses, they are NOT Genuine Transitions brand lenses.
 These are generic photochromic lenses.
-Basically, all generic photochromic lenses are virtually the same.
-The brand of the sunglasses and the frames may be different, but the lenses are basically the same.
-These generic photochromic lenses do change color, but they will not get very dark.
+The technology behind photochromic lenses has improved over time.
+Bikershades has been selling photochromic lenses for over a decade.
+The lenses change color and will get dark, but don’t expect them to get as dark as your sports sunglasses.
 In fact, most riders end up purchasing the Eclipse XT because they need darker lenses.
-So, if you are sensitive to bright light, or need lenses that get as dark as your daily sunglasses, then we don’t recommend purchasing these type of lenses.
+So, if you are sensitive to bright light, or need lenses that get as dark as your daily sunglasses, then we recommend the Eclipse XT rather than the Eclipse.

 If you are on a tight budget, then choose the Eclipse photochromic sunglasses at Bikershades.com.
-The Eclipse offers 100% UV protection, and the lenses change color.
+The Eclipse offers 100% UV protection, and the lenses do change color.
 The lenses will be gray in the daytime.
-At night, the lenses will be 85% clear and will retain a very light tan tint.
-The tan tint is not noticeable when you wear them.
+At night, the lenses will be 85% clear.
+The slight tint is not noticeable when you wear them.
 Tens of thousands off bikers have purchased the Eclipse sunglasses and are very satisfied.
 They come back and buy more.
 The Eclipse comes in a variety of styles, including the Socket Goggle, the Magnum, the Evolution and the new T-Rex.

 Finally, Transitions Motorcycle Sunglasses that get as dark as your daily wear sunglasses!
 We are not talking about a light gray or a barely noticeable shade of gray.
 We are talking about “sunglass dark.”
 The Eclipse XT is the first biker sunglass that actually changes from totally clear at night to sunglass dark in the day.